 Moving away from oceans to political waters, not that we needed any but, wow, this month provided yet more proof that the United States of America is whacked out, dysfunctional beyond belief, making it impossible to feel anything but anxious and frustrated.

 Why did they have to kill Miriam Carey?
 Her 18-month-old baby was in the car with her and could easily have been killed too.
 What about this is “pro life”?
 Is shooting to kill a young mother with postpartum depression really what had to be done?

-A former police officer told me recently that police academies no longer teach and train their officers, as they once did, to fire to kill only as an absolute last measure, something to be done only when the officer is convinced beyond a shadow of a doubt that their life, or the life of another, is in mortal danger.
+A former police officer told me recently that police academies no longer teach and train their officers, as they once did, to fire to kill only as an absolute last measure, something to be done only when the officer believes their, or the life of another, is in mortal danger.
 This seems like a good, “pro life” philosophy to me.
 Rather, I was told, these days rookies receive training and instruction on how, once they have shot and killed, to justify it.
-When I heard this, I couldn’t believe it.
+When I heard this, I couldn’t believe my ears.
 That can’t be true, this guy’s gotta be exaggerating, I thought.
 This month, sadly, I wonder.

 History, as they say, repeats itself.
-The same evil which infected the Inquisitors, and those in the American South who tortured and enslaved others, infects humans today.
+The same evil which infected the Inquisitors, and those in the American South who enslaved and tortured others, infects humans today.
 Evil is a virus; it spreads.
 Evil, apparently, even when not spoken, seen, or heard, is never completely eradicated but merely rendered dormant.

 I learned this month, also, of Free2Work, an organization which addresses modern-day slavery, educating consumers with a conscience how to avoid buying products made, as is often the case in China and India, with the equivalent of slave labor.
 Free2Work.